What is a snagging list?

 Upon legal completion, your snagging rights come into play.
 This is when you officially own the property and have the full right to inspect for defects.
 It's important to know that conducting a snagging survey post-completion doesn't waive your rights to report defects later, as stipulated by the National House Building Council.

 Tackling snags after moving in requires a balanced approach.
-Prioritize urgent repairs that affect safety or livability, such as electrical or plumbing issues.
+Prioritise urgent repairs that affect safety or liveability, such as electrical or plumbing issues.

 For less critical snags, compile a comprehensive list and communicate these to the builder or developer.
-Remember, for new build homes, builders are typically legally obliged to fix snags within a reasonable timeframe.
+Remember, for new build homes, builders are normally legally obliged to fix snags within a reasonable timeframe.

-Roofing, brickwork, and doors are critical for a snagging list.
+Roofing, brickwork, and doors are critical.
 Examine the roof for misaligned, missing, or damaged tiles and ensure drainage systems are clear and functional.
 Check brickwork for consistency, alignment, and absence of cracks.

 Doors, particularly external ones, require a check for proper installation, ease of operation, and security aspects.
-Ensuring these components are fault-free is key to the external longevity and safety of your new build home.
+Making sure that these components are fault-free is key to the external longevity and safety of your new build home.

-When communicating snags to your house builder or property developer, clarity and detail are paramount.
+When communicating snags to your house builder or property developer, be clear and detailed.
 Document each issue with a description and photographic evidence.
-Provide clear, concise information to facilitate understanding and prompt action.
+Provide accurate information to facilitate understanding and prompt action.

 Establishing effective communication channels with the builder can lead to swift resolution of issues, enhancing your experience with your new property.